BhattKaushal/Olympics-Dashboard/README.md

   - Slicers and filters for year, country, sport, and gender

 ### 5. **Publishing & Sharing**
-- (Optional) Published to Power BI Service for easy access and sharing
+-  Published to Power BI Service for easy access and sharing

 ## Getting Started